PCrnjak/S-Drive-Firmware/README.md

     S-drive firmware is build with soft robotics in mind and ease of use.

     S-drive board is based on L6234D BLDC drivers and stm32 microcontroller.
-    S-drive is also capable of running other Open source firmwares like:
+    S-drive PCB is also capable of running other Open source firmwares like:

 # How to start using S_drive?